 What are idiopathic head tremors?

-Idiopathic head tremors are characterized by a dog’s head bobbing up and down or shaking from side to side.
+Idiopathic head tremors in dogs are characterized by a dog’s head bobbing up and down or shaking from side to side.
 The shaking isn’t violent and is sometimes so subtle you don’t see it at first.
 Episodes are short and in the middle of one, the dog is totally aware of what’s going on around him.
 Some dogs don’t even notice them.

 When your dog has new and unusual symptoms, it’s hard not to be afraid.
 Always get your dog tested if you’re concerned, so you know how to handle the situation.
 Photo is self-taken.